 You will be amazed at what you can find, even if you don't have a lot of money to spend.
 There are many alternatives to traditional textbooks.
 If something is beyond your budget, see if you can buy it used online or from other homeschoolers in your community, or find out if you can borrow it from your local library.

-7. Whether there are other adults who can give you help and support
+7. Find others who can give you help and support.

 Some people are fine working independently.
 But almost everyone could use some support from other people in the same situation at some point in their life.
 Whether you're pining for relief from a toddler so you can work with your older kids, or a sounding board for your homeschooling efforts and discoveries, reach out to other adults for help before you become overwhelmed.